 We’ve pointed out on several occasions that despite record construction, absorption has been keeping pace.
 While we thought there might be a slight near-term mismatch between supply and demand, causing vacancy to rise gradually, that has not happened.
 In fact, as you can see below, vacancy remains at close to its all-time low.

-Given where we stand today, we believe the fourth quarter will… Read More
+Given where we stand today, we believe the… Read More

 As we continue to look at the rapid growth of our northern suburbs, we realized that a dramatic pricing spread exists for homes between the Legacy area and the heart of Richardson-Plano.
 In some ways, this is not a surprise.
 The six or seven zip codes around the core of Legacy are mostly newer homes, whereas much of the stock around Richardson-Plano was developed back in the 1970s.